LautaroJayat/data-structures-and-algorithms-in-c/README.md

 # An overview of data structures and algorithms in C

-[_This is a work in progress, none of these articles were fully corrected or edited_]
+_keep in mind this is a work in progress_

 When starting out in programming, it is common to perceive certain aspects or behaviors as 'magical'.